Prioritise

 Use scenario-thinking to support your prioritisation decisions

-Support your prioritisation decisions with scenario analysis and other future-thinking tools that challenge assumptions and consider uncertainties.
-These tools can extend the scope of discussion around potential outcomes, question conventional thinking, and expose previously unforeseen challenges to your value chain.
+You can support your prioritisation decisions with future-thinking tools that challenge assumptions and consider uncertainties.
+These tools help by extending the scope of discussion around potential outcomes, questioning conventional thinking, and exposing previously unforeseen challenges to your value chain.
 One common approach is scenario analysis.
-This method describes contrasting yet plausible future scenarios to help you understand how various elements might evolve and interact.
-For instance, you could explore the physical risks of climate change, such as temperature change, extreme weather events, drought and water stress, and sea-level rise, assessing their potential effects on operations and sourcing.
-You could also explore different social scenarios related to growing inequality and its impact on social stability.
-This process prepares you for a range of possible futures and aids in developing effective procurement strategies that are better aligned with future uncertainties.
+This method involves describing contrasting yet plausible future scenarios to help you understand how various elements might evolve and interact.
+For instance, you could explore the future physical risks of climate change (such as temperature change, extreme weather events, drought and water stress, and sea-level rise) and then assess their potential effects on operations and sourcing.
+You could also explore different social scenarios related to growing inequality and its impacts on social stability.
+This process helps prepare you for a range of possible futures.
+And it aids in the development of effective procurement strategies that account for future uncertainties.

-EXAMPLE: Walmart uses scenario analysis for supply chain planning
+EXAMPLE: Walmart uses scenario analysis for supply chain planning5

-Using scenario planning, Walmart identified potential supply chain risks and opportunities, creating four plausible future scenarios with differing environmental, social, economic, and geopolitical trends, with stakeholder input.
-One, "Low Carbon," projected a world prioritising climate change mitigation, requiring Walmart's swift transition to renewables and sustainability initiatives to meet rising climate-conscious demands.
+Walmart identified potential supply chain risks and opportunities using scenario planning, with stakeholder input they created four plausible future scenarios with differing environmental, social, economic, and geopolitical trends.
+For instance, the "Low Carbon" scenario projected a world prioritising climate change mitigation, requiring Walmart's swift transition to renewables and the implementation of sustainability initiatives to meet rising climate-conscious demands.

 Resources